WhitnoC/nicolageCage/README.md

 # nicolageCage
-A picture of nicolas Cage, generated from smaller pictures of nicholas Cage
+A picture of nicholas Cage, generated from smaller pictures of nicholas Cage